-PARKING FACILITY: Any parking lot or parking structure which is used primarily or habitually for the parking of vehicles (excluding street or alley rights-of-way).
+PARKING FACILITY: Any parking lot or parking structure which is used primarily or habitually for the parking of vehicles (excluding street or alley right-of-ways).

 PERSON: means any individual, firm, partnership, corporation, association, LLC, or other entity, including to the extent allowed by law, the United States and the State of Colorado, and any agency or political subdivision thereof.